marckassay/CFO/README.md

 # CFOService
 This is a Microsoft Azure solution that scrapes data daily from crossfitorlando.com.
-The data is stored are WODs (Workout Of the Day).
+The data stored are WODs (Workout Of the Day).
 With this solution active on Azure, clients can query cloud service to retrieve one WOD or multiple WODs.
 The following is the service URL: http://cfo.cloudapp.net/Service.svc

+Currently data is stored dating back to 12/15/2014.

 Currently this project consists of the following 4 projects:
 ## CFOWOD
 This is a PowerShell module that is acting as a client to query the cloud service.
+To install automatically, run the following script (PowerShell must be relaxed with security):

+	(new-object Net.WebClient).DownloadString("https://raw.githubusercontent.com/marckassay/CFO/master/CFOWOD/CFOWOD.ps1") | iex

+To install manually:
+	- Create a CFOWOD folder in your PowerShell module directory.
+For an example: C:\Users\Marc\Documents\WindowsPowerShell\Modules\CFOWOD
+	- Download CFOWOD.psm1 into the CFOWOD folder: https://raw.githubusercontent.com/marckassay/CFO/master/CFOWOD/CFOWOD.psm1

 ## CloudService
-This is the Azure cloud service that hosts ServiceWebRole.
+This project is the Azure cloud service that hosts ServiceWebRole.

 ## ScraperWebJob
-This WebJob typically runs daily on Azure which scrapes the WOD web page on crossfitorlando.com.
+This WebJob project typically runs daily on Azure which scrapes the WOD web page on crossfitorlando.com.
 This project uses HtmlAgility for scraping which will marshal the data into a WOD entity.
 The entity is then stored into Azure Storage as a Table (NoSQL key-attribute data store).

 ## ServiceWebRole
-This is a SOAP web service on Azure.
-Interface contains GetWOD method:
+This is the SOAP web service project on Azure.
+Interface contains `GetWOD` method:

 	namespace ServiceWebRole
 	{